Oleksii-Kshenskyi/LiaX/README.md

 # LiaX

-A small Lisp language that serves as a preparation for implementing the biggest project of my life.
+[Pronounced `/lɪə ĕks/`] A small Lisp language that serves as a preparation for implementing the biggest project of my life.

 ## What is the point?